 With two sets of thought and multiple conflicting districts there is no common ground for the steps to be taken by a parent whose timesharing rights have been limited or eliminated.
 While some districts require the trial court provide the parent with a plan to complete in order to regain their timesharing rights, the other districts strictly adhere to the face of the law and require the parent to display a substantial change in circumstances warranting a modification of the parenting plan in order to reestablish their rights.

 With these conflicts, the idea of regaining your previously enjoyed timesharing rights can be a daunting task.
-However, your experienced Pensacola Child Custody Attorney will be able to provide you with aggressive legal representation to protect your rights and will provide you with the knowledge, information, and assistance you need to reunite with your child.
+However, your experienced child custody attorney will be able to provide you with aggressive legal representation to protect your rights and will provide you with the knowledge, information, and assistance you need to reunite with your child.